 But even that is not the final answer.
 One of the situations listed in the Labour Code must occur.
 These are:

-In such cases, it is irrelevant whether the employer gives notice to the employee or whether the employee concludes a termination agreement for the same reasons.
+In these cases, it is irrelevant whether the employer gives notice to the employee or whether the employee concludes a termination agreement for the same reasons.

-In practice, we can imagine situations where one of the three branches that the employer has in the Czech Republic is closed down, or the branch moves from Prague to Brno, or there is some internal change, for example, new automatic sorters for returned bottles are installed and there is no longer a need for a worker to manually sort the bottles.
+In practice, we can imagine situations where one of the three branches that the employer has in the Czech Republic is closed down, or the branch moves from Prague to Brno, or there is some internal change, for example, new automatic sorters for returned bottles are installed and there is no longer a need for an employee to manually sort the bottles.

 Mrs. Zdeňka, who worked for a clothing manufacturer, contacted the office of an available attorney.
 However, he did not stop the situation during the cover-up and closed his operation.
 The boss suggested to Ms. Zdeňka that they enter into a termination agreement together, while being very accommodating to her and allowing her the equivalent of a notice period.
 No reason for the termination of the employment relationship was mentioned in the agreement.
 We have advised Ms Zdeňka that, given the situation, the employer’s offer is not as accommodating as it appears at first sight and that she should demand that the reason for the termination of the employment relationship be stated and, above all, that the severance pay be paid.
 Zdeňka brought this to the employer’s attention and, although reluctantly, the employer paid her severance pay.